accordproject/concerto-docs/docs/specification/model-namespaces.md

 sidebar_position: 1
 ---

 Each Concerto file (by convention with a `.cto` file extension) starts with the name and version of a single namespace.
 A Concerto namespace declares a set of *declarations*.
-A declaration is one of: enumeration, concept, asset, participant, transaction, event.
+A declaration is one of: enumeration, scalar, concept, asset, participant, transaction, event.

 All declarations within a single file belong to the same namespace.